 V. CONGRESS OF THE ASSOCIATION

-- The Association organizes a Congress at least every four years.
+The Association organises a Congress at least every four years.

-- The Executive Committee, on proposal of the Program commission, states the themes and sets the dates of the organisation of the Congress.
+The Executive Committee, on proposal of the Programme commission, states the themes and sets the dates of the organisation of the Congress.

 VI.
 FINANCES OF THE ASSOCIATION